Mice have an exceptionally good sense of smell. Find out what scents will keep the mice away by using this keen sense of smell against them.

 A few good ideas are to use them to line the bottom of cabinets or you can use a pencil to push them in any cracks between the shelves & the wall.

 I use them all the time in the bottom of my trash can to keep it fresh.
 This way you get 2 benefits in one – they make the trash can smell nice & keep the mice away at the same time.

-It is so widely used, we dedicated an entire article to it.
+Peppermint (and other essential oils) is used is so widely used as a natural pest control agent, we dedicated an entire article to it.
 See Using Peppermint Oil as a Natural Mouse Repellent.